martin-ockajak/cantrip/README.md

 - Existing standard library collections are extended with equivalents of iterator methods
 - Additional utility methods commonly found in collection libraries are also included
 - Methods which modify a collection return a new collection instead of an iterator
-- All methods treat collection instances as immutable although some consume them
+- All methods treat collection instances as immutable, although some consume them
 - Standard library method naming conventions are followed as closely as possible
 - Performance is near optimal with overhead limited to new collection creation